ydn/rss_yap_app/README.markdown

 * Upload this directory to your server
 * Create a new YAP application
-* Set the base URL of the app to point to the location of this directory on your server
+* Set the "Application URL" of the app to point to the location of this directory on your server
-* Set the small view default code to
+* Set the "Small View Default Content" to:

         <yml:include>Loading ...</yml:include>

+* Click the "Save" button
-* Preview your app
+* Click the "Preview" button to see your app

+### Customization

+#### Setting the feed url

+* Open index.php in a text editor
+* Set the "$feedUrl" variable at the top of the file to point to the RSS feed of your choice
+* Save the file and reload the app